-To create and maintain an appropriate learning environment, electronic handheld games, laser pointers, MP3 players, cameras, and similar electronic devices cannot be used on school grounds or during the school day without the permission of the principal; however, during recess and lunch, students in grades 6, 7, and 8 can use cell phones and I-pods.
-When lunch is over, students are to return their cell phones and Ipods directly to their lockers.
-If a student has an electronic device in the classroom, the device will be confiscated and a parent will need to pick up the device.
+To create and maintain an appropriate learning environment, electronic handheld games, laser pointers, MP3 players, cameras, and similar electronic devices cannot be used on school grounds or during the school day without the permission of the principal; however, during field trip bus rides, students can use cell phones and I-pods.
+When the ride is over, students are put away the device.
+If a student has an electronic device without permission, the device will be confiscated and a parent will need to pick up the device.
+An Electronic Communication Device Permit must be filled out and on file in the main office prior to any use.
+Forms can be obtained in the school office.